A Survey on Resource Management in Joint Communication and Computing-Embedded SAGIN: Resource Management Optimization Methods in JCC-SAGIN

 Common integer programming methods are summarized in Table \ref{tab: Integer Programming} \cite{BB19-TPAMI}.
 Let's denote the association variable between user $k$ and SAP $i$ as $ \alpha_{k,i} \in \left\lbrace 0,1 \right\rbrace $.
 Continuous methods typically handle binary constraints in two ways.
 The first is through relaxation-based methods, where binary constraints are relaxed into a continuous range, $ \alpha_{k,i} \in \left[0,1\right]$.
 These can be further categorized into approximate and exact methods.
 Approximate methods round continuous solutions to discrete values.
 For instance, Yu \textit{et al.} used a relaxation-based (approximate) method in discussing UAV-BS association optimization \cite{YTY22-TCOM}, omitting one constraint for easier subproblem reconstruction before recovering binary solutions.
 However, this approach doesn't guarantee local optimality due to separate optimization and rounding processes.
 Exact methods like Branch-and-Bound and cutting plane approaches avoid rounding but require repetitive linear relaxations, leading to longer runtimes.

 The second continuous method is replacement-based, substituting the concerned space with a set of equivalent continuous variables.
 This often involves designing penalty functions and solving non-convex optimization problems iteratively, a process that can be complex and time-consuming.
-Wu \textit{et al.} proposed the $\ell _p$-Box ADMM algorithm to bridge integer programming and continuous optimization, enhancing convergence speed and computational efficiency \cite{BB19-TPAMI}.
+Wu \textit{et al.} proposed the $\ell _p$-Box alternating direction method of multipliers (ADMM) algorithm to bridge integer programming and continuous optimization, enhancing convergence speed and computational efficiency \cite{BB19-TPAMI}.

 The potential game, a discrete approach in integer programming, is effectively utilized in multi-user offloading decision-making processes \cite{DL96-GEB}.
 Functioning as a non-cooperative game, it involves players (users) independently strategizing to maximize their individual payoffs until Nash equilibrium points are reached.
 At these points, no player can unilaterally change their strategy for a better outcome.
 Optimizing the connection to SAPs for computation offloading can be framed as an exact potential game, leading to a Nash equilibrium \cite{MLJ22-CC,JQY21-WCL}.
 This approach is particularly pertinent when centralized optimization problems are NP-hard.
 Game-theoretic approaches enable the design of distributed computation offloading algorithms that converge to a Nash equilibrium, offering a practical solution to these complex optimization challenges \cite{XLW16-TON,BHJ22-TSC}.
 The potential game method is also applied to address co-channel interference issues.
 Here, the resource block allocation subproblem is often resolved using graph coloring methods \cite{CFC17-TVT,AWA13-PIMRC}, which effectively manage resource allocation among multiple users with overlapping communication channels.
 Furthermore, to facilitate transmission cooperation between UAVs and unmanned ground vehicles (UGVs), Wang \textit{et al.} transformed the task offloading challenge into a two-sided matching problem.
 This transformation enabled them to determine the optimal UAV-UGV association strategy \cite{YWT22-TON}, exemplifying the versatility of potential game theory in solving diverse offloading and resource allocation problems in JCC-SAGIN.